radiovisual/jsnip-cli/readme.md

   $ jsnip [command] [options]

 Commands
-  action    Print a redux action creator snippet reducer   Print a redux reducer snippet function  Print a functional React component class     Print a class-based React component lorem     Print 3 paragraphs of lorem ipsum text
+  action     Print a redux action creator snippet reducer    Print a redux reducer snippet function   Print a functional React component class      Print a class-based React component lorem      Print 3 paragraphs of lorem ipsum text reduxclass Print a react-redux connected Class component

 Options
   -n, --name  Specify the name to use in the output